Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

 On some projects, the bonus square footage on the developers’ plans differed from the amount in their affordable-housing contribution agreements.

-“Because we lacked complete and accurate information about these discrepancies, we were unable to measure their impact,” the draft report says.
+“Because we lacked complete and accurate information about these discrepancies, we were unable to measure their impact,” the report says.

 Stevens, the construction department spokesman, says the payments were technically late but only due to a quirk in city law that didn’t make sense on the ground.